sveltejs/kit/documentation/docs/30-advanced/60-images.md

 ## Best practices

-- Always provide a good `alt` text
+- For each image type, use the appropriate solution from those discussed above.
+You can mix and match all three solutions in one project.
+For example, you may use Vite's built-in handling to provide images for `<meta>` tags, display images on your homepage with `@sveltejs/enhanced-img`, and display user-submitted content with a dynamic approach.
+- Consider serving all images via CDN regardless of the image optimization types you use.
+CDNs reduce latency by distributing copies of static assets globally.
 - Your original images should have a good quality/resolution and should have 2x the width it will be displayed at to serve HiDPI devices.
 Image processing can size images down to save bandwidth when serving smaller screens, but it would be a waste of bandwidth to invent pixels to size images up.
 - Give the image a container or styling so that it is constrained and does not jump around. `width` and `height` help the browser reserving space while the image is still loading. `@sveltejs/enhanced-img` will add a `width` and `height` for you.
-- For images which are much larger than the width of a mobile device (roughly 400px), such as a hero image taking the width of the page design, specify `sizes` so that smaller images can be served on smaller devices.
+- For images which are much larger than the width of a mobile device (roughly 400px), such as a hero image taking the width of the page design, specify `sizes` so that smaller images can be served on smaller devices. `@sveltejs/enhanced-img` will do this for you.
 - Choose one image per page which is the most important/largest one and give it `priority` so it loads faster.
 This gives you better web vitals scores (largest contentful paint in particular).
-- For each image type, use the appropriate solution from those discussed above.
-You can mix and match all three solutions in one project.
-For example, you may use Vite's built-in handling to provide images for `<meta>` tags, display images on your homepage with `@sveltejs/enhanced-img`, and display user-submitted content with a dynamic approach.
-- Consider serving all images via CDN regardless of the image optimization types you use.
-CDNs reduce latency by distributing copies of static assets globally.
+- Always provide a good `alt` text.
+The Svelte compiler will warn you if you don't do this.